DMM Classic Review

 Our Analysis and Test Results

 The Classic has many advantages over its competitors.
 While it stands out for being a versatile model, it performs especially well on longer approaches.
 It has three compression straps, two horizontal and one vertical, that cinch down tight and help it feel more like a day pack than a rope bag.
-Its backpack straps are breathable and wide enough to be comfortable when the bag is packed full with a rope and gear.
+Its backpack straps are breathable and wide enough to be comfortable when the bag is packed full with a rope and essential gear.

 Performance Comparison